Composition-Grounded Data Synthesis for Visual Reasoning: COGS

 \subsection{Reinforcement Learning-Based Fine-tuning}

-The final stage of \model is reinforcement learning fine-tuning, where we adopt Grouped Rollout Policy Optimization~\citep[GRPO; ][]{shao2024deepseekmath} to fine-tune a pretrained MLLM with the generated question–answer data.
+The final stage of \model is reinforcement learning fine-tuning, where we adopt Group Relative Policy Optimization~\citep[GRPO; ][]{shao2024deepseekmath} to fine-tune a pretrained MLLM with the generated question–answer data.
 A key advantage of our recompositional design is that each complex question is automatically paired with its corresponding subquestions and sub-answers during the data generation phase.
 This structure enables richer reward modeling beyond final-answer correctness.

 In RL-based fine-tuning for MLLMs, the most common choice of reward model is to assign rewards based on exact or approximate answer matching (e.g., F1 string score).
 However, since \model generates both overall questions and their factor-level subquestions, we can define additional \emph{process rewards} that assess whether intermediate reasoning steps are carried out correctly.
 Concretely, given a data point $\langle I, q, a, \{f_i\}, \{a_i\} \rangle$, for each factor $f_i$ with subquestion $s_i$ and ground-truth answer $a_i$, we prompt an LLM-based reward model to verify whether the model’s chain-of-thought reasoning produced the correct sub-answer.
 This yields a binary score $c_i \in \{0,1\}$ for each factor.